lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

     <figcaption><span>Figure 5:</span> Structuring the fund and fund manager offshore</figcaption>
 </figure>

 This structure works on the premise that a fund incorporated as a U.S. partnership is treated as a single U.S. person for the purpose of determining whether any U.S. person meets the definition of a “U.S. shareholder” and for the purpose of determining whether a foreign corporation is a <abbr>CFC</abbr>.

-So, to take an example, a U.S. <abbr>PE</abbr> fund that
+So, to take an example, a U.S. <abbr>PE</abbr> fund that has ten investors—consisting of seven foreign investors and three U.S. taxable investors—acquires 90% of the shares a company incorporated in Singapore (the remaining 10% of the shares of the company are owned by Singaporean citizens).
+The Singapore company is a <abbr>CFC</abbr> because the U.S. <abbr>PE</abbr> fund owns 90% of its shares, and thus 90% of its shares are owned by a single U.S. shareholder.
+This is the case notwithstanding the fact that only 27% of the shares of the Singapore company (30% of 90%) is in fact owned by U.S. investors in the <abbr>PE</abbr> fund.

 A fund incorporated in a foreign jurisdiction such as the Cayman Islands, however, is not.
-Instead,
+Instead, each U.S. taxable investor in the partnership is treated separately for the purpose of determining whether more than 50% of the shares of the foreign company are owned by U.S. taxable investors.

+So, returning to the Singapore company example above, assume that the number of foreign and U.S. taxable investors in the <abbr>PE</abbr> fund is the same (seven foreign investors and three U.S. taxable investors), but the fund is organized in the Cayman Islands.

 ### Passive Foreign Investment Companies